 MT: To seek your advice as “The Flack”: There are three different potential fiscal crises coming up in D.C.
 You are a relatively disinterested expert in communications.
 I’ll note that you did air-quotes when I said “expert.”
 How do you think Obama is doing?

 HW: I haven’t really been paying much attention.
 One of the nice things about living in New York is you can spend a lot of your time focused on New York.
 The daily back-and-forth in D.C., I don’t spend a lot of time on it.

 MT: Congratulations on the soccer team.
 [In May New York City landed a second Major League Soccer team, to be co-owned by the New York Yankees and Manchester City Football Club.]
 Why did you think it should go in the park in Queens?

-HW: That was what we came up with as the best site—certainly there are other possibilities.
+HW: That was what we came up with as the best—certainly there are other possibilities.
 I hope we can get a site somewhere in the five boroughs before we leave.

 MT: Who should fund the stadium?

 MT: Will this be your favorite MLS team?